dcrefugee/mega_millions/README.md

 # mega_millions
-Call from NY State API and wrangle lottery data.
+Call from NY State API for mega millions results to wrangle lottery data.